- Academic Integrity Policy

 This policy does not limit intellectual/academic freedom provided that academic/teaching staff and students comply with the University’s principles for promoting, supporting and upholding high standards of academic integrity.

-This policy applies to all FedUni students and academic/teaching staff (HE and VET) including those at partner organisations as is consistent with our contractual arrangements.
+This policy applies to all Federation University students and staff (HE and VET) including those at partner organisations as is consistent with our contractual arrangements.
 It mandates a framework to support our shared academic principles and behavioural expectations of all members of the University’s academic community which are in addition to any professional codes of conduct and employment or enterprise agreements.

 Additional policies and procedures need to be adhered to regarding the conduct of research.
 These cover ethics, data management, research integrity and misconduct.

 - Federation University Australia Statute 2021